Best Android phones under $100 in 2025

 -

-Exquisite design isn't something you see with Android phones within this budget, and while "exquisite" isn't exactly the word we'd use to describe the BLU G33, it certainly stands out from the rest of the phones on this list.
-The eye-catching textured design on the back is bold and attractive.
+Exquisite design isn't something you see on Android phones in this price range, and while 'exquisite' isn't exactly the word we'd use to describe the BLU G33, it certainly stands out from the rest of the phones on this list.
+The eye-catching textured design on the back is bold and attractive, as are the color options.

-Joining that design is a great 6.26-inch LCD display, two 5MP selfie and rear cameras, a side-mounted fingerprint reader integrated into the power button, upgradable storage, and face unlock for further security.
+Joining that design is a well-rounded set of specifications, including a 6.26-inch LCD display, a dual-lens rear camera setup with a 5MP unit and a 0.3MP module, a side-mounted fingerprint reader integrated into the power button, upgradable storage, and even face unlock for further security.

-The processor is one of the faster ones in this category — the octa-core ARM Cortex A55.
-However, the 2GB/16GB memory is very poor.
-It's got some of the worst battery life on this list though, as the 3,000mAh cell won't last more than a day.
-You get some consolation in the form of the USB-C charging port.
+The chipset features an octa-core ARM Cortex A55 setup, but the 2GB/16GB option is very poor for RAM and internal storage.
+It's got some of the worst battery life on this list though, as the 3,000mAh battery probably won't last more than a day.
+You do get some consolation in the form of the USB-C charging port.

-In addition to the phone itself, BLU also gives you all of the accessories you could need right in the box.
-Included at no extra cost are a screen protector, silicone case, charger, cable, and a BLU sticker for you to place wherever.
+In addition to the phone itself, BLU gives you all of the accessories you could possibly need, right in the box.
+These include a screen protector, a silicone case, a charger and cable, and even a BLU sticker for you to place wherever you want.
 All in all, the water-resistant BLU G33 is a great budget phone for well below $100.

 Best dumb phone